Boris Johnson’s attempt to call election is thwarted by MPs

 ‘Mass purge’

-During debates on the Bill to block a no-deal Brexit on Wednesday afternoon, former Tory chancellor Philip Hammond criticised the “mass purge” of 21 Tory MPs who defied the government in a vote last night and subsequently lost the Tory whip.
+During debates on the Bill to block a no-deal Brexit on Wednesday afternoon, former Tory chancellor Philip Hammond criticised the “mass purge” of 21 Tory MPs who defied the government in a vote on Tuesday night and subsequently lost the Tory whip.

 Mr Hammond said the Bill is not about undermining the prime minister’s negotiating position or handing power to Labour.
 He said: “I would sooner boil my head than hand power to the leader of the opposition.